quentin452/OptimizationsAndTweaks/README.md

 ## DON'T FORGET RESSETING THE CONFIG FILE WHEN UPDATING THE MOD

 # Known Incompat

-AiImprovement : To make sure that Multithreadingandtweaks is compatible with aiimprovement disable MixinEntityLookHelper in MultithreadingandTweaks config or delete AiImprovement
+AiImprovement: To ensure that Multithreadingandtweaks is compatible with AiImprovement, disable MixinEntityLookHelper in the MultithreadingandTweaks config or delete AiImprovement.

 # Description

+Description

-This mod add multithreading for some features in 1.7.10. that can improve tps and fps in some situations.
+This mod adds multithreading for certain features in Minecraft 1.7.10, which can improve TPS (Ticks Per Second) and FPS (Frames Per Second) in some situations.

-This mod add some tweaks in the config file to fix bugs.

-This mod is in early stages , so he can have somes bugs and unexpected behavior.

-this mod isn't a solution to fix magically all tps issues.
+This mod also includes some tweaks in the configuration file to fix bugs.
+Please note that this mod is in its early stages, so it may have some bugs and exhibit unexpected behavior.
+It's essential to understand that this mod is not a magical solution to fix all TPS issues.

 # What this mod have for now?